Gaming Monitors

 Further reading:

-A comparison with the ASUS PG42UQ and Dell Alienware AW3423DW
+A comparison between the similar C2 OLED, ASUS PG42UQ and Dell Alienware AW3423DW

 Manufacturer product page

-This list is heavily condensed; look out for the recommended badge in our reviews as well.
+This list is heavily condensed; look out for the recommended or approved badge in our reviews as well.
 You can sort our reviews by badge status and various other features there.

 As with all things in the wonderful world of displays, subjectivity is key and no monitor is perfect.
 The sort of experience somebody seeks will depend on the type of games they play, the level they play at, the power and capabilities of the system and of course their own personal preferences.
 Some will seek vibrant colours, some prefer strong contrast and others will specific features in mind such as HDR (High Dynamic Range) capability.
 A powerful PC will be able to make good use of high refresh rates and high resolutions at the same time.
 But if budget is more restricted or you’re gaming on a less powerful system it might be best to compromise on refresh rate, resolution or perhaps both of these.
 For consoles you’re more restricted when it comes to system capability.
 The likes of the Sony PS5 and Microsoft’s Xbox Series X/S support a 120Hz maximum refresh rate, which is generally considered a welcome upgrade over 60Hz.